ankushjha-aj/HEALOTAC/README.md

 ## 📝 License

-This project is for CURACADET.
+This project is for HEALOTAC.
 All rights reserved.

 ## 📧 Contact